NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/prodInstall.md

 # Production Installation

-SkillTree production installation strives for high-availability and horizontal scalability.
+SkillTree encourages a high-availability and horizontally scalable production installation.
-To achieve both of these goals multiple instances of skill-service must be installed on different nodes/instances.
+To achieve both of these goals, multiple instances of skills-service must be installed on different nodes/instances.
-Each skill-service node will have the same configuration and is designed to scale-up or scale down horizontally.
+Each skills-service node will have the same configuration and is designed to scale-up or scale down horizontally.
 You can add or remove instances any time.

 <import-content path="/dashboard/install-guide/common/install-tip.html"/>